webcomponents-cg/community-protocols/proposals/slottable-request.md

 *   The ability for users of a component to render requested content using a templating system of their choice, using data supplied by the component.
 *   The ability for requested content to be logically composed by the requesting component into the component's shadow root at a position of its choice.
 *   The ability for requested content to be styled in the same "user" scope the component in question was created in, and using styling mechanisms of the user's choice.
-*   The ability to implement the protocol inside framework-specific wrappers or helpers that expose a user API that looks similar or identical to framework-specific patterns (i.e. "render props" for React)..
+*   The ability to implement the protocol inside framework-specific wrappers or helpers that expose a user API that looks similar or identical to framework-specific patterns (i.e. "render props" for React).

 # Design / Proposal